IceDragon200/moon-packages-proto/README.md

 These are scripts written for the [Moon Engine](https://github.com/polyfox/moon).

-These are project specific scripts for the Moon Engine, seen [packages](https://github.com/polyfox/moon-packages), instead if you are interested in the Moon standard packages.
+Scripts here are specific to my personal projects, see [packages](https://github.com/polyfox/moon-packages), instead if you are interested in the Moon standard packages.